Lukeul1/s/README.md

-## Welcome to an simple introduction to statistics!
+## Welcome to a very simple introduction to statistics!

 You can use the [editor on GitHub](https://github.com/Lukeul1/SimpleStats/edit/main/README.md) to maintain and preview the content for your website in Markdown files.